Proskahn/Blood-Cell-Cancer-recognition-with-ResNet50/README.md

 * scipy
 * skimage
 * keras
-*
+* pandas
 *

 ## Usage
 ### prepare the training data
-The data sould be divided into test set and training set, each with 4 categories, Benign, Malignant Pre-B, Malignant Pro-B, Malignant early Pre-B.
+The data sould be divided into test_set and training_set, each with 4 categories, Benign, Malignant Pre-B, Malignant Pro-B, Malignant early Pre-B.

 ### training
 We trained the model using a categorical cross-entropy loss function and the Adam optimizer with a custom learning rate schedule.
 The model was trained for 2 epochs on the provided data.